 I’m not decanting as often as I used to, but this wine benefits from about 45 minutes of air.
 I much preferred Eight Years in the Desert and the 2018 Orin Swift Palermo to the more famous and popular The Prisoner.
 YMMV.

 Note: This selection is guilty of Bloated Bottle Syndrome, which I’m calling out for bottles that weigh more than the wine they contain.
 The web site of nearly every winery will usually include a mention of the operation’s dedication to “sustainability” and “stewardship.”
 Unfortunately, this often seems only to extend to the property itself.
 Many “premium” wines like this one come in heavier bottles to allegedly denote quality.
 This one weighs in at 880 grams.
 (As an example of a more typical bottle, Estancia Cabernet’s comes in at 494 grams.)
-That’s a lot of extra weight to be shipping around the country.
+That’s a lot of extra weight to be shipping around the country (or the world).
 By comparison, the wine inside, as always, only weighs 750 grams.
 Even sparkling wine bottles are often about the weight of this one, and those are made to withstand high internal pressure.
 Unfortunately, this sort of “bottle-weight marketing” is becoming more common, especially at higher price points.
 But there are other ways to denote quality without weight: unusual label designs, foils, wax dipping, etc.

 Plastic bottles have a lower environmental impact than glass, 20% to 40% less, in fact.
 And, bag-in-box packages are even less than plastic bottles.
 (Unfortunately, current bag technology will only keep unopened wine fresh for about a year, so they are only suitable for wines to be consumed upon release from the winery; that’s about 90% of all wine sold though.)

-The carbon footprint of global winemaking and global wine consumption is nothing to scoff at.
+The carbon footprint of global winemaking and global wine consumption is nothing to scoff at, amounting to hundreds of thousands of tons per year.
 The latter, which requires cases of wine be shipped around the world, imprints a deep carbon footprint.
-Because wine is so region-specific, and only so many regions can create drinkable bottles, ground and air transportation is responsible for nearly all of the wine industry’s CO2 emissions.
+Because wine is so region-specific, and only so many regions can create drinkable bottles, ground and air transportation is responsible for nearly all of the wine industry’s greenhouse gas emissions.
+According to the Sustainable Wine Roundtable, a group of wineries, retailers, and other companies connected to the wine industry, one-third to one-half of that total is due to the glass bottles themselves.

 Top of page: https://winervana.com/blog/